 - A little less media and a little more creation to move towards changing your stars.

 - A little less buying and a little more selling to build financial independence.

 Some months I even say, I don't have energy and the asteroids are not imminent.
+I'm taking a break.
 Next month I'll do the thing.

 This metaphor works at many scales, and has become incredibly useful in my working life.
 I use ship steering as a metaphor with my product teams, both upstream and downstream in conversion.
 It's fun, and it's hugely helpful when combined with my wizards metaphor.
 I use it to help decide how to plan for a pivot, if now is the time to go full thrusters or coast a bit, even decide the costs of going in a direction or the likelihood of getting to "P1" by October.

 We'll get more into that later, but, for now, I hope you find what you are looking for, and as always...